ygoe/Frontfire2/readme.md

 **Single file** &nbsp; 👉 recommended use

 * All levels and dependencies are compiled into a single JavaScript file
-* Simple usage as you just include one JavaScript and one CSS files and have all the bundle’s features available
+* Simple usage as you just include one JavaScript and one CSS file and have all the bundle’s features available
-* Further reduces transfer size due to combined compression effects
+* Further reduces transfer size due to combined compression advantages

 Features